cbib/virhunter/README.md

 ```
 ## Using VirHunter for prediction

-When being used for prediction of the viral contigs,
 VirHunter takes as input a fasta file with contigs and outputs a prediction for each contig to be viral, host (plant) or bacterial.

-Before running VirHunter you have to fill in the config.yaml.
-For the prediction you need to fill in only the `predict` part.
+Before running VirHunter you have to fill in the `config.yaml` file.
+For the prediction you need to fill in only the `predict` part (see below).

 To run VirHunter you can use the already pre-trained models.
 Provided are fully trained models for 3 host species  (peach, grapevine, sugar beet) and
 for fragment sizes 500 and 1000.
-Weights for these models can be downloaded with script `download_weights.sh`.
+Weights for these models can be downloaded by running the `download_weights.sh` script:
 ```shell
 bash scripts/download_weights.sh
 ```